-2.5 BSc Honours in Operations and Technology Management Degree Programme and Business Information systems smoothly, offered by the FMSC as a main subject was there since 1989.
-However, it was it was decided to propose the separation of the Department of Information Technology and Decision Sciences along with the establishment of the new degree programme.
+2.5 BSc Honours in Operations and Technology Management Degree Programme it was decided to propose the separation of the Department of Information Technology and Decision Sciences along with the establishment of the new degree programme.
 In September 2007 the University Grants Commission approved the new degree programme and the proposal for splitting the department to form two departments, Department of Decision Sciences and Department of Information Technology.
 Due to the nature of the subjects to be offered under the degree programme it was decided to select students through an aptitude test.
 The first batch of students was admitted to the new degree programme in 2008.
 However, due to practical difficulties, the department decided to select students for this degree programme too according to criteria given in section 4.1.1.